-Taking eCore Classes at BSC
+Taking eCore Classes at ABAC at Bainbridge

 eCore – short for electronic core-curriculum – allows University System of Georgia (USG) students the opportunity to complete their first two years of their collegiate careers entirely online except for the occasional proctored exam. eCore courses are designed, developed, taught and supported by faculty and staff from the University System of Georgia (USG).

 • ABAC at Bainbridge students can register for and pay for eCore courses the same way they do for ABAC at Bainbridge courses

 • eCore offers most of the courses needed for the core curriculum including English, mathematics, science, history, and the social sciences.

 • eCore is not a degree but is a convenient way to get core courses completed.

 • eCore courses are fully online except for up to two proctored exams.

 You must first be a registered ABAC at Bainbridge student.
 See how to apply if you are not.

 Schedule an appointment with your academic counselor in the Office of Student Success & Retention; or ABAC at Bainbridge eCore liaison, Terri Brown, to get advised and enrolled in an appropriate course for you.

 Complete the eCore introduction quiz before you can be registered for an eCore class.
 The quiz can be found at https://ecore.usg.edu/prospective/orientation/.
 If you pass the quiz with a score of 80 or higher, you will receive a follow-up email from ABAC at Bainbridge’s eCore Advisor.
 If not, take the quiz again until you get a passing score.